-A knee-length skirt in a navy blue or other neutral color will give you an appropriate professional look that you’re looking for.
+A knee-length skirt in navy blue or another neutral color will give you the appropriate professional look that you’re looking for.
 On top, you can wear a button-down shirt.
 Another option is to wear khaki or cotton pants – just make sure that they’re tailored and look professional.

 - Avoid skirts that are too short or too tight.
 The same goes for tops.
 Also, you don’t want to show too much cleavage.

-- Even when wearing a bit more casual business clothes, you still don’t want to wear too much make-up or perfume.
+- You still don’t want to wear too much make-up or perfume even when wearing a bit more casual business clothes.
 Keep it classy.